Mobile-Telematics/TelematicsApp-iOS/README.md

 Settings screen gives you the opportunity to make specific settings for the entire application, provide links to any guides, as well as addresses of technical support etc.
 >Use the values in the Configuration.plist file for easy linking for Privacy Policy, Email address or Rate you app links.
 This will help you easily customize the Settings screen.

+## On-Demand Tracking Mode

+In the new version of the app, we have provided the ability to select Tracking Mode in Settings.
+There may be 3 options - `Automatic Tracking`, `On-Demand Tracking`, `Tracking disabled`.

+The`On-Demand Tracking` provides an updated `Dashboard` by applying and programmatically increasing Constraints in InterfaceBuilder and a special method for increasing the vertical dimensions of the DashboardController.m file.
+In this Mode, the user can create a Job for himself.

+`JobName` is a specific tag identifier that will be added for 1 or any number of trips made by the user.
+The user must necessarily start a certain job or order, and complete it accordingly.
+In the future, when the trip is enriched on our backend-side, the app will receive statistics for this `JobName` tag.
+The user will see the number of trips made for this task, the rating of maneuverability, risk score, etc. All this is available in a new section on our `Dashboard`.

+`On-Demand Tracking` is great for any business like delivery service, taxi and many others.
+Currently, this Mode will be an integral part of the Telematics App and provide you with a new experience of integrations and work options.

 ## User Log Out

 In the Telematics App source code, we show you an option to clear user data after logging out.
 Do not forget - to stop tracking and record user trips, you need to explicitly delete `VIRTUAL_DEVICE_TOKEN`.